 To be eligible for a Theatre Scholarship, you must be an incoming first-year or transfer student who has been accepted for admission to Concordia College, have at least a 3.0 cumulative GPA (non-weighted), and have exhibited proficiency in theatre performance or production.

-The initial screening will be based on the scholarship application (which includes an essay), two recommendations, a theatrical résumé and a portfolio (production applicants only).
+The initial screening will be based on the scholarship application, which includes an essay and a theatrical résumé.
+Students applying for Backstage/Production Crew may also provide a portfolio.
 The essay topic for your application is: “How do the talents and skills of theatre prepare you for a meaningful life and contribute positively to the world?”
 Your essay should be a minimum of one and a maximum of three double-spaced pages.

 Finalists for the Theatre Performance and Production Scholarships will be notified and invited to campus for auditions and portfolio presentations.
 Performance applicants will be expected to present a monologue selection, and Backstage/Production applicants will present a portfolio of their previous work.
 All applicants will also have a short interview with theatre faculty.